This post is also available in: French

 Settled on the banks at the mouth of the wide Tagus River, Lisbon, Portugal blends a rich maritime heritage with traditional culture and a modern vibrancy.

 Lisbon is home to impressive architectural gems like the Jeronimos Monastery and the Tower of Belem, industrial complexes turned gastronomic hotspots, and narrow city streets packed with history.

-My 4 day Lisbon itinerary ensure you’ll see all the highlights while in this exciting European capital, introduces you to some hidden gems, and even gets you out of the city for a day.
+My 4-day Lisbon itinerary ensures you’ll see all the highlights while in this exciting European capital, introduces you to some hidden gems, and even gets you out of the city for a day.

-During successive occupation by the Greeks, Romans, Carthaginians, and Visigoths, Lisbon grew steadily into a major trading post.
+During the successive occupations by the Greeks, Romans, Carthaginians, and Visigoths, Lisbon grew steadily into a major trading post.
 It has long enjoyed the ideal position between Europe, Britain, Northern Africa, and the Americas.

 Today, cultural influences come from all over, yet there is still a strong Portuguese heritage evident in Lisbon.

 Disclaimer: This post contains affiliate links.
 This means that should you click on certain links, and then subsequently purchase a product, I will receive a small commission.
 It costs nothing extra to you but helps keep my site running.
 Thank you for supporting me in this way.